aep-dev/aep.dev/aip/general/0140/aip.md

 ### Case

-Field definitions in protobuf files **must** use `lower_snake_case` names.
-These names are mapped to an appropriate naming convention in JSON and in generated code.
+Field definitions **must** use the appropriate case for the IDL being used (`camelCase` for TypeScript, `lower_snake_case` for protocol buffers, and so on).
+These names **should** be mapped to an appropriate naming convention in JSON and in generated code.

 Additionally, each word in the field **must not** begin with a number, because it creates ambiguity when converting between snake case and camel case.
-Similarly, fields **must not** contain leading, trailing, or adjacent underscores.
+Similarly, snake case fields **must not** contain leading, trailing, or adjacent underscores.

 ### Consistency